rossetti/KSLBook/docs/13-Utilities.md

 ## CSV, Excel, and Tabular Data Files {#appDCSVEtc}

 The KSL also has simple utilities to work with comma separated value (CSV) files and Excel files.
-The underlying CSV file processing library used by the KSL is [opencsv](https://opencsv.sourceforge.net/).
+The underlying CSV file processing library used by the KSL is [Commons CSV](https://commons.apache.org/proper/commons-csv/).
 The KSL provision of working with CSV files is not meant to replace the functionality of those libraries.
 Instead, the purpose is to provide a simple facade so that users can do some simple processing without worrying about the complexities of a full featured CSV library.
 Figure \@ref(fig:CSVUtil) illustrates the functions and properties of the `CSVUtil` object

 <div class="figure" style="text-align: center">
 <img src="./figures2/ch13/CSVUtil.png" alt="CSVUtil Class" width="60%" height="60%" />